Basking Shark Science

 We have an active science programme where data is collected by our marine biologist staff on our tours and also during our dedicated research expeditions.
 We have a variety of areas that we are interested in studying and we have a unique opportunity to do so given the amount of time we spend with them in the world's biggest hotspot.
 Our passengers can passively assist with this research during our tourism style tours, or with a specific focus during our research voyages.

 We do have students join us but they are usually within the MCI and Heriot-Watt programme.
 We also run specific research and education trips where we take passengers to assist with data collection and recording.
 These trips take place during the the southerly migration - see information here about this opportunity.

-Please see below for some the areas we have been studying;
+Please see below for some the areas and specfiic projects we have been studying;